 Tag Health: Lists every tag with its name, vendor, fire count, and success rate.
 A green badge means above 95% success.
 Yellow means 80–95%.
 Red means below 80%.
 Click any tag to see per-page breakdown, error types, and a 7-day trend chart.

 Live Feed: A real-time stream of tag fires as they happen.
 Useful for verifying a fix or watching a deployment roll out.
-Each entry shows the tag name, page URL, status (success/fail), and timestamp.
+Each entry shows the tag name, page URL, status, and timestamp.
+Enterprise teams usually pin this panel on a dashboard TV during GTM publishes.

 Web Vitals: Core Web Vitals (LCP, CLS, INP) measured per page, with the contribution of each tag to performance metrics.
 This panel populates after 24 hours of data collection.

 Consent: Shows which tags fire before and after consent.
-Requires at least one consent management platform (CMP) on the site.
+Requires at least one Consent Management Platform (CMP) on the site.
 This panel flags any tag that fires before consent is granted.
+That is the single highest-severity compliance finding you can have.

 Email alerts are enabled by default for the account owner.
-You can add additional email recipients under Settings → Alerts → Email.
+Add additional recipients under Settings → Alerts → Email.

-You do not need to configure anything during the calibration window.
+You do not need to configure anything during this window.
 The script collects data, the dashboard shows real-time metrics, and alerts fire based on the static thresholds you set.
-After 7 days, the system switches to adaptive thresholds that account for traffic patterns (weekday vs. weekend, time of day, regional variation).
+After 7 days, the system switches to adaptive thresholds that account for traffic patterns (weekday vs weekend, time of day, regional variation, known weekly cycles for B2B sites).

-If you manage multiple sites, read the Agency Operations guide to set up multi-domain monitoring with per-client alert routing.
+If you manage multiple sites, read the Agency Operations guide for multi-domain monitoring with per-client alert routing.
+If you’re responsible for compliance, jump to Consent Compliance after finishing setup.

 Start Free Trial →